 To help you gain influence and build your own brand credibility LinkedIn Guru Hammad Siddiqui he has created a course on How to Improve Linkedin Profile – For Supply Chain Professionals.
 In this 1 hr 13 min course Hammad has given all the tips to make your LinkedIn Profile – ALL STAR with plenty of successful LinkedIn profile examples.

-You can access this course for only $39 !
+You can access this course & more for only $39 !
 By choosing Student Subscription plan of SCMDOJO

 Contents for Target Audience and Personas

 Fantastic Feedback Channels

 Having a severe business issue that requires expert solutions?
 Or do you need an outside, impartial view?
 Ask fellow LinkedIn Supply Chain group followers.
-Some requests get great engagement because they seek professional opinions, not leads, and you are giving the group an opportunity to shine.
-Chances are you would personally appreciate the input from your fellow group members if you met them physically.
+Some requests get great engagement because they seek professional opinions, not leads, and you are allowing the group to shine.
+Chances are you would personally appreciate your group members’ input if you met them physically.
 Do not forget to thank group members who gave passionate responses.